-In this step of Getting Started Using Amazon MSK, you create an Amazon MSK cluster.
+In this step of Getting Started Using Amazon MSK, you create an Amazon MSK Provisioned cluster.
+You use the Quick create option in the AWS Management Console to create this cluster.

 To create an Amazon MSK cluster using the AWS Management Console